 As an industry we have become adept at dealing with them.
 At VO our Anti Piracy Center has shifted its focus in turn, developing tools and methodologies with partner companies and the legal establishment to take down live streams while the event is still occurring, helping protect revenues throughout the chain.
 Coupled with education initiatives highlighting the detrimental impact of video piracy in many countries, this has made life uncomfortable for the pirate organisations.

-However, approximately two years ago our experts started noticing a new technique being used for the first time; CDN Leeching.
+However, starting around the tail end of 2020, our experts started noticing a new technique being used for the first time; CDN Leeching.
 Due to its complexities it has spread comparatively slowly throughout the pirate community since.
 But, as we start to approach the first in a new cycle of large, global sporting events, we are seeing more and more incidents of it occurring.
-That’s more, these are increasingly coupled to sophisticated front end operations that, to all intents and purposes, look like legitimate streaming providers with subscriber offers, discounts, advertising, and more.
+What’s more, these are increasingly coupled to sophisticated front end operations that, to all intents and purposes, look like legitimate streaming providers with subscriber offers, discounts, advertising, and more.
 The trend is concerning.

 This is what we know about CDN Leeching so far.